vvaezian/Web-Scraper/README.md

 # web-scraper
-Building on top of bs4 library, this package include modules for findng links in a webpage and its children.
+This package include modules for findng links in a webpage and its children.

 In the main module `find_links_by_extension` links are found using two sub-modules and then added together: